dfcastellanos/MEPLS/doc/tutorial/step3.md

 When we scape the main simulation loop, we want to save the evolution of some macroscale properties.
 For this, we can iterate over the `macro_evolution` member of the history object, @ref mepls::history::History<dim>::macro_evolution.
 This member is a vector of structs
-@ref mepls::history::History<dim>::MacroSummaryRow, which contain many different macroscale properties of the system.
+@ref mepls::history::MacroSummaryRow, which contain many different macroscale properties of the system.

 Specifically, we are interested in the applied strain and external stress.
 Both scalar